mikepierce/internet-radio-streams/README.md

-  - If you find a stream that is not longer working, either [open an issue](https://github.com/mikepierce/internet-radio-streams/issues) for it or just go ahead and fix it: find a working stream URL, add it to the corresponding m3u file, and make a pull request.
+  - If you find a stream that is not longer working, either [open an issue](https://github.com/mikepierce/internet-radio-streams/issues) for it or just go ahead and fix it: find a working stream URL, add it to the corresponding `m3u` file, and make a pull request.
   If a stream looks indefinitely "off-air", move the corresponding m3u file to the _DEMOTED_ directory and make a pull request.
   - If you'd like to suggest a stream to be added to the list, [let me know](https://github.com/mikepierce/internet-radio-streams/discussions/categories/station-suggestions).

+Any `m3u` file with "_Stations_" in its name is not a single radio stream, but is instead a list of distinct streams from that broadcaster.

-The streams in the _DEMOTED_ directory have either gone "off-air" or have simply been removed from the list because I don't listen to them.
+The streams in the _DEMOTED_ directory have either gone off-air or have simply been removed from the list because I don't listen to them.

 ## Select Radio Stream Websites